18 Hypothesis tests and statistical power

 NOTE: n is number in *each* group

-From the output we can see that we need more than 324 participants in each group to get a power of 80% given an significance-level (\(\alpha\)) of 5%.
-This is a BIG study!
+From the output we can see that we need more than 324 participants in each group to get a power of 80% given an significance-level (

 However, the power of a study is also influence by the study design.
 In the example above we used a single test after the intervention to determine the number of participants.
 This is an inefficient design as we need more participants to account for the uncertainty in the sampling process.
 If we instead rephrase the question to concern the change of VO2max between groups and measure each participant before and after the intervention we are designing a more efficient study, fewer participants are needed to reach the same power.
 We can calculate an approximate standard deviation of the change score (difference between pre- and post-treatment measurements) by combining an expected SD of pre- and post-treatment scores and the correlation between them (Higgins, Li, and Deeks 2019).
 We get these numbers from previous studies (Loe et al. 2013; Astorino et al. 2013).